yusef-okasha97/k8s-disaster-recovery-velero-minio/README.md

 ```
    velero backup-location get
  ```
-**If you want to back up the entire cluster (with all namespaces) and take a backup with File System Backup enabled.**
+**If you want to back up the entire cluster (with all namespaces), take a backup with File System Backup enabled.**

 ```
 velero backup create full-cluster-with-data --default-volumes-to-fs-backup